IAWG-CSBC-PSON/hack2022-06-viz-comp/README.md

 Visualization solutions should answer the following questions:

-- *Overview:* What are summarizing statistics (method, num clusters, clustering quality, marker profiles per cluster) of the various clusterings and how can they be displayed and sorted to allow a quick comparative overview?
+- *Overview:* What are summarizing statistics (method, num clusters, clustering quality, average marker intensities per cluster) of the various clusterings and how can they be displayed, arranged, and sorted to allow a quick comparative overview?

 - *Detail:* How are individual markers distributed per cluster, how well are clusters separated/quality of the clustering.